framefield/tooll/CustomLoaderHOWTO.md

 Close the Tooll editor (so it won't overwrite the file you're going to edit) and open `Config/ProjectSettings.json` in a text editor.
-Set the entry `LoaderProgressOpeator` to the GUID you noted; if such an entry doesn't exist, create it.
+Set the entry `LoaderProgressOperator` to the GUID you noted; if such an entry doesn't exist, create it.
 The result should look like something like this:

     "LoaderProgressOperator": "1e784f0c-595d-4aa4-b4e6-ca0e558b55c5"